-The Working Group accepted the mean CPUE from the target BCO cod potting series for the period 1994-95 to 2003-04 as the B{MSY} -compatible proxy for BCO 3.
+In 2019, the Working Group accepted the mean CPUE from the target BCO cod potting series for the period 1994-95 to 2003-04 as the B{MSY} -compatible proxy for BCO 3.
 This period was chosen because catches and CPUE were stable without trend and apparent productivity was good.
 This period was also used to determine average fishing intensity compatible with the selected B{MSY} -compatible proxy.
 The Working Group accepted the default Harvest Strategy Standard definitions for the Soft and Hard Limits at one-half and one-quarter the target, respectively.
+This conclusion was revisited in 2021 at which time the Working Group determined that it no longer had confidence in the consistency of the CPUE series, given that the series did not account for a 10 mm increase in the regulated mesh size (from 38 mm to 48 mm square mesh) in June 2009.